jcolag/AutoStory/README.md

 Therefore, the premise was to take a common plot structure---here, an adaptation of the [Hero's Journey](https://en.wikipedia.org/wiki/Hero%27s_journey)---as an outline and plug in one of the Dramatic Situations for each element, suggesting a character in each role.

-If this is of interest, you may also want to check in on the work (which will probably eventually absorb this) on [procedural storytelling](https://github.com/jcolag/ProceduralStories) in general.
+If this repository is of interest, you may also want to check in on the work (which will probably eventually absorb this) on [procedural storytelling](https://github.com/jcolag/ProceduralStories) in general.

 ## The Data Files